dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 knowledge is nothing without a mind to host it.
 Therefore, if the system of developing/spreading knowledge doesn't include a system of perpetuating its distribution, then it will be impermanent.
-The system becomes particularly vulnerable when it doesn't recovery mechanisms for handling distribution, dispersion, and reconstruction of knowledge.
+The system becomes particularly vulnerable when it doesn't include recovery mechanisms for handling distribution, dispersion, and reconstruction of knowledge.
 When the system can't handle inevitable events where it's nearly eliminated, it will almost certainly be overtaken by another belief system at some point.

 Regardless of whether the belief system is religious or secular, people need them.
-People prefer belief systems that accompany social institutions that exhibit strong influences on their surroundings.
+People prefer belief systems that accompany social institutions which exhibit strong influences on their surroundings.
 When a belief system retracts into fewer people, possibly due to persecution, followers are less likely to benefit from the social institutions.
 This not only tests your followers' devotion, but also